rofLin/Python-Projects/README.md

 # Python-Projects
-I would upload my projects and Python code here.
+Here I will share some projects that I have implemented using Python.